cabrerahector/wordpress-popular-posts/readme.md

 * WordPress 4.7 or above.
 * PHP 5.4+ or above.
 * Since WordPress Popular Posts writes constantly to the database to keep track of page views, [InnoDB](https://en.wikipedia.org/wiki/InnoDB) support is required.
-* Either the [ImageMagik](http://www.php.net/manual/en/intro.imagick.php) or [GD](http://www.php.net/manual/en/intro.image.php) library installed and enabled on your server (not really required, but needed to create thumbnails).

 ## Installation